 - Keep tickets and passport safe but available for inspection

 Upon arrival, you will meet your train host, the provodnitsa.
 She is the boss, your best friend, and must be obeyed.
 Each wagon has their provodnitsa, and on long trains, they work in pairs (one work while the other rests).
 They only speak Russian and can seem very strict and fearsome, but mostly they are friendly and helpful.

 On arrival, she will check your ticket and provide you with the bed linen.
 Her most important task is to keep her wagon clean, tidy and warm.
-She also makes sure that the samovar (water boiler) at the end of the corridor always contain hot water for your use.
+She also makes sure that the samovar (water boiler) at the end of the corridor always contains hot water for your use.

-At the beginning of the journey, they usually also offer some souvenirs or snack they have for sale.
+At the beginning of the journey, they usually also offer some souvenirs or snacks they have for sale.
 Buy something, and you have a friend and helper for the rest of the journey.
 If you need something, like plates, cups or cutlery, you can often borrow it from her (for a small tip).

-Depending on if you travel solo, as a couple or a small group, but usually, you share your compartment with other passengers, unless you have bought all beds.
+Depending on if you travel solo, as a couple or in a small group, usually, you share your compartment with other passengers, unless you have bought all beds.
 Be polite, greet fellow travellers and try to interact with them.